upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 - 802.1X: IEEE Port-Based Network Access Control

-- BSK: Bootstrap Key which is an elliptic curve public private key pair from a cryptosystem suitable for doing ECDSA
+- BSK: Bootstrap Key which is an elliptic curve public/private key pair from a cryptosystem suitable for doing ECDSA

 - DPP: Device Provisioning Protocol [DPP]